feluxe/gitsub_DEPRECATED/README.md

 `git init-parent`

-Run this command in a git repo to create a `.gitsub` file at its root.
+Run this command in a git repo to create a `.gitsub` file in its root.

 `git init-children`